talorlik/docker-playground/WARP.md

 ## Notes

 - The PostgreSQL replica requires manual setup with `pg_basebackup`
-- Swarm routing mesh provides built-in load balancing (round-robin)
+- **Swarm Mode**: Routing mesh provides built-in load balancing (round-robin)
+- **Proxy Mode**: Nginx proxies provide load balancing
 - Service discovery works via service names (e.g., `backend`, `db-primary`)
 - Network isolation ensures frontend cannot directly access database
-- The merged compose file is auto-generated and should not be committed
+- The merged compose file (`docker-compose-merged.yaml`) is auto-generated and should not be committed
+- Fragment files are rendered based on deployment mode - edit templates, not rendered files
+- Both modes support scaling, but Proxy mode is simpler for single-host development
+- See `TEMPLATES.md` for details on the fragment anchor system
+- See `CHANGELOG.md` for version history and detailed change log